 USGS Fact Sheet, NAWQA Groundwater Studies: Principal Aquifer Surveys

 USGS Data Series, Groundwater quality data from the National Water-Quality Assessment Project, May 2012 through December 2013

-Technical announcements for five aquifers studied:
+Technical announcements for nine aquifers studied:

 Basin and Range basin-fill aquifers (western U.S.)